+General reserve

-Jubilant Agri And Consumer Products Limited (CIN-U52100UP2008PLC035862) d (CIN-U52100UP2008PLC035862) Notes: · Securities premium Internationale accumulated excess of issue price over face value on issue of shares.
-This is utilized in accordance with the provision of the Act. n issue of shares.
-This is utilized in accordance with the provisio on of the Act.
-This represents appropriation of profit by the Company and is available for distribution of dividend. - Share based expense reserve lable for distribution of dividend.
-The fair value of the equity settled share based payment transact expense transaction with employees of subsidiary is recognized in prants or mon evertise of stock orbitons by an employee tions with employees is recognized in Consolidated Statement investment of subsidiaries with corresponding credit to Share The fair value of the equity settled share based payment transactions with employees is recognized in Consolidated Statement of Profit and Loss with corresponding credit to Share based expense reserve.
+his represents appropriation of profit by the Company and is available for distribution of dividend.

+Share based expense reserve

+the fair value of the equity settled share based payment transactions with employees is recognized in Consolidated Statement of Profit and Loss with corresponding credit to Share based expense reserve.
 Further, equity settled share based expense transaction with employees of subsidiary is recognized in investment of subsidiaries with corresponding credit to Share based expense reserve.
-Balance of a share based expense reserve is transferred to general reserve upon expiry of erants or upon expire or a share based expense reserve is transferred to general reserve upon expiry of erants or upon expire or eventions by an employee.
-Equity instrument through OCI The Group has elected to recognize changes in fair value of certain investment in equity secu transfers amount therefrom to retained earnines when the relevant securities are deservatived. ain investment in equity securities through other comprehen.
-It securities are deconomized The Group has elected to recognize changes in fair value of certain investment in equity securities through other comprehensive income.
+Balance of a share based expense reserve is transferred to general reserve upon expiry of grants or upon exercise of stock options by an employee.

+Equity instrument through OCI

+The Group has elected to recognize changes in fair value of certain investment in equity securities through other comprehensive income.
 These changes are accumulated within the equity instrument through OCI within equity.
-The Group transfers amount therefrom to retained earnings when the relevant securities are decompised. · Re-measurement of defined benefit plans יי הרגמו ווורה מור מנו כניספווובכמי Re-measurement of defined benefit plans comprises actuarial gains and losses and return on plan assets. • Cash hedge reserve s and losses and return on plan assets.
-The Group uses hedging instruments as part of its management of related foreign currency risk.
-For hedgin To the extent these hedges are effective, the change in fair value of the hedging instrumont is consisted. related foreign currency risk.
-For hedging related foreign curre ig related foreign currency risk, the Group uses foreign currency forward contracts respectively which are designated as cash flow hedges. and Loss when the hedged item affects profit or loss מי היר ורקפיים וואנמנורוי א ברוכפוואנמ זו רוב רמאו ווסא וובחפו in the cash now neuging reserve.
-Amounts recognised in the cash flow hedging reserve is reclassified to Consolidated Statement of Profit roreign currency translation reserve Exchange differences arising on translation of the foreign operations are recognized in other comprehensiv profit or loss when the Group dispose or partially dispose of the interact in a foreign proving events of the profit or loss when the Group dispose or partially dispose of the interact in a foreign proving events. ns are recognized in other comprehensive income as described Exchange differences arising on translation of the foreign operations are recognized in other comprehensive income as described in accounting policy and accumulated in a separate reserve within equity.
-The cumulative amount is reclassified to profit or loss when the Group dispose or partially dispose of its interact in a foreir movertien the mount is reclassified to AThe accompanying notes "1" to "48" form an inteeral part of the cr Leterms of our report of even date.
-For BGJC & Associates LLP For and on behalf of Board of Inhilant Aori and Concumon Boodure Limited Chartered Accountants Firm's Registration Number : 003304N/N500056 Pringain Apoweley: Pranav Jain Hariom Pandey Privavat Bharria Partner Membership No. 098308 Company Secretary Membership No. F9349 Chief Financial Officer DIN: 00020603 15 And and all Place: Gurugram Mohandeep Singh Date: 01 February, 2025 Date: 01 February, 2025 DIN: 10661432
+The Group transfers amount therefrom to retained earnings when the relevant securities are derecognized.

+Re-measurement of defined benefit plans

+Re-measurement of defined benefit plans comprises actuarial gains and losses and return on plan assets.

+Cash hedge reserve

+To the extent these hedges are effective, the change in fair value of the hedging instrument is recognised in the cash flow hedging reserve.
+Amounts recognised in the cash flow hedging reserve is reclassified to Consolidated Statement of Profit The Group uses hedging instruments as part of its management of related foreign currency risk.
+For hedging related foreign currency risk, the Group uses foreign currency forward contracts respectively which are designated as cash flow hedges. and Loss when the hedged item affects profit or loss

+Foreign currency translation reserve

+Exchange differences arising on translation of the foreign operations are recognized in other comprehensive income as described in accounting policy and accumulated in a separate reserve within equity.
+The cumulative amount is reclassified to profit or loss when the Group dispose or partially dispose off its interest in a foreign operation through sale, liquidation, repayment of share capital or abandonment of all, or part of, that entity.
+93

+ng notes "1" to "48" form an integral part of the consolidated financial statements.

+3 accompanying no 08

+The

+In terms of our report of even date.

+Firm's Registration Number : 003304N/N500056

+Place: New Delhi

+For and on behalf of Board of Jubilant Agri and Consumer Products Limited

+Priyavrat Bhartia Mohandeep Singh DIN: 00020603 Director

+DIN: 10661432 CEO & Whole-time Director

+Lini

+Place: Gurugram

+Date: 04 November, 2024

+Membership No. A36070

+Company Secretary

+Brijesh Kumar

+glower

+Date: 04 November, 2024

-Consolidated Statement of Cash Flows for the period ended 30 September 2024
+Consolidated Statement of Cash Flows for the period ended 30 June 2024